nadinemeg/pdsnd_github/README.md

 ### Files used
 I used the files washington.csv, new-york.csv and chicago.cvs.
 For more information, please email me.

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I give credits to my mentor Ronak and udacity.